lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     By visualizing the previously generated dump.min.lammpstrj
-    file, you may have noticed that some atoms have moved from one region to the other during minimisation.
+    file, you may have noticed that some atoms have moved from one region to the other during minimization.
-    In order to start the simulation from a clean state, with only atoms of type 2 within the cylinder and atoms of type 1 outside the cylinder, let us delete the misplaced atoms by adding the following commands to *input.md.lammps*:
+    To start the simulation from a clean slate, with only atoms of type 2 within the cylinder and atoms of type 1 outside the cylinder, let us delete the misplaced atoms by adding the following commands to *input.md.lammps*: